 Employee treatment and decisions about hiring, promotion, termination, compensation, or demotion based on any of the following factors is illegal:

-- Disability – Under the American with Disabilities Act (ADA), employers may not discriminate based on physical or mental disability.
-Employers are also required to provide reasonable accommodation to qualified disabled individuals.
+- Disability– Under the American with Disabilities Act (ADA), employers may not discriminate based on physical or mental disability.
+Employers are also required to provide reasonable accommodations to qualified disabled individuals.

-- Sex – Decisions based on gender are illegal, whether they involve outright exclusion of women from the workplace, unequal pay for equal work performed, or more subtle discrimination such as inadequate healthcare benefits for women employees.
+- Sex/Gender– Decisions based on gender are illegal, whether they involve outright exclusion of women from the workplace, unequal pay for equal work performed, or more subtle discrimination such as inadequate healthcare benefits for women employees.

 Types of Labor Law Violation Claims